 The Cycliq Fly12 has a battery life of about 8hrs with the camera on and the light off, 5hrs with the light on low, and a couple of hours with the light on full power.
 With regular recharging, that'll cover most people's needs.

-Cycliq's Fly6 rear light camera (£135) gives you up to seven hours of continuous recording in camera-only mode and four to five hours with lights on.
+Cycliq's Fly6 rear light camera (£199) gives you up to five hours of continuous recording in camera-only mode and four hours with lights on.